-Currently effective: IFRS 4 Forthcoming: IFRS 9
+Currently effective: IFRS 4 Forthcoming: IFRS 17

 - An insurance contract is a contract that transfers significant insurance risk.
-Insurance risk is 'significant' if an insured event could cause an insurer to pay significant additional benefits in any scenario, excluding those that lack commercial substance. - A financial instrument that does not meet the definition of an insurance contract (including investments held to back insurance liabilities) is accounted for under the general recognition and measurement requirements for financial instruments. - Financial instruments that include discretionary participation features are in the scope of the standard - i.e. existing accounting policies may be applied, although these are subject to the general financial instrument disclosures (see 7.8).
+Insurance risk is 'significant' if an insured event could cause an insurer to pay significant additional benefits in any scenario, excluding those that lack commercial substance. - A financial instrument that does not meet the definition of an insurance contract (including investments held to back insurance liabilities) is accounted for under the general recognition and measurement requirements for financial instruments (see sections 7 and 7). - Financial instruments that include discretionary participation features are in the scope of the standard - i.e. existing accounting policies may be applied, although these are subject to the general financial instrument disclosures (see 7.10 and 71.8).